GerardoFemat/GerardoFemat/README.md

 - 📫 You can contact me in fematdelgado.github@gmail.com

 Currently I'm learning assembler, Java and MySQL.
-I allready know C, C++, some shell scripting for linux.
+I allready know C, C++ and some shell scripting for linux.